Diffusion Model Based Posterior Sampling for Noisy Linear Inverse Problems: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we focus on the fundamental noisy linear inverse problem.
-By introducing a simple yet effective approximation of the noise-perturbed likelihood score, we propose a novel unsupervised sampling approach called diffusion model based posterior sampling (DMPS), which is a general-purpose inference method for a variety of linear inverse problems.
-With a specific focus on the ablated diffusion model (ADM), we evaluate the effectiveness of the proposed DMPS on multiple tasks including image super-resolution, denoising, deblurring, colorization.
-Remarkably, for both in-distribution and out-of-distribution samples, DMPS achieves hightly competitive or even better performances in multiple tasks than the leading state-of-the-art diffusion posterior sampling (DPS) \cite{chung2022diffusion}, while the running time of DMPS is about $3\times$ faster than DPS.
+In this paper, we propose fast and effective closed-form approximation of the intractable noise-perturbed likelihood score, leading to the Diffusion Model based Posterior Sampling (dubbed DMPS).
+For both diffusion and flow-based models, we evaluate the effectiveness of DMPS on multiple linear inverse problems including image super-resolution, denoising, deblurring, colorization.
+Despite its simplicity, DMPS achieves highly competitive or even better reconstruction performances, while its inference time of DMPS is significantly faster.

-\textbf{Limitations $\&$ Future Work}: While DMPS achieves excellent performances compared to state-of-the-art methods, it still suffers several limitations.
-First, the SVD operation required in DMPS adds implementation difficulty for general matrices $\bf{A}$ although memory efficient SVD exists for most practical matrices $\bf{A}$ of interests \cite{kawar2022denoising}.
-Second, DMPS is not yet applicable for nonlinear measurements \cite{chung2022diffusion}.
-Consequently, important directions of future research include further reducing the complexity of DMPS and extending it to general nonlinear problems.